The Orthologic of Epistemic Modals: Possibility semantics

-The underlying compatibility frame of a modal compatibility frame gives rise to an ortholattice just as in Proposition \ref{FrameToOrtho}, and the $i$ function gives us the modal operation of a modal ortholattice.
+The underlying compatibility frame of a modal compatibility frame gives rise to an ortholattice just as in Proposition \ref{FrameToOrtho}, and the $R$ relation gives us the modal operation of a modal ortholattice.

-\begin{proposition} For any modal compatibility frame $\mathcal{F}=\langle S,\between,i\rangle$, the $\between$-regular sets ordered by inclusion form a complete lattice, which becomes an ortholattice with $\neg$ defined as in Proposition \ref{FrameToOrtho} and then a modal ortholattice with $\Box$ as defined in Definition \ref{DCompFrame}.
-We denote this modal ortholattice by~$O(\mathcal{F})$. \end{proposition} \begin{proof} Given Proposition \ref{FrameToOrtho}, we need only check the new modal part.
-Observe that
+\begin{proposition} For any modal compatibility frame $\mathcal{F}=\langle S,\between,R\rangle$, the $\between$-regular sets ordered by inclusion form a complete lattice, which becomes an ortholattice with $\neg$ defined as in (\ref{NegEq}) and then a modal ortholattice with $\Box$ as defined in Definition (\ref{BoxEq1}).
+We denote this modal ortholattice by~$O(\mathcal{F})$. \end{proposition} \begin{proof} Given Proposition \ref{FrameToOrtho}, we need only check the new modal part, which is completely standard: